 - A real estate tax bill or receipt for the current year or the year preceding the date of the election.

 - A gas, electric or telephone service statement (utility bill) for the period commencing not earlier than 90 days before Election Day.

 - Bank statement.

-- A residential lease which is effective for a period that includes Election Day (cannot be used by first-time Wisconsin voters registering by mail).
+- A residential lease which is effective for a period that includes Election Day (cannot be used when registering by mail).